auth0/docs/articles/hosted-pages/default-login-page.md

 contentType: how-to
 ---

-# Configuring Tenant and Application’s Default Login Pages
+# Configuring Tenant and Application’s Default Login Page

 In certain cases that will be described below, Auth0 could need to redirect back to the application’s login screen, using [OIDC Third Party Initiated Login](https://openid.net/specs/openid-connect-core-1_0.html#ThirdPartyInitiatedLogin).